Olof Cornéer

 About

 I’ve been creating music for as long as I can remember.
-As a kid I made electronic music with a 4-track porta studio, cheap synthesizers and tracker programs – then punk with electric guitars and happy screams.
+As a kid I made electronic music with a 4-track porta studio, cheap synthesizers and tracker programs – and punk with electric guitars and happy screams.
 Quiet music, and very loud music.
 And I still love both.

-A few years ago, on a Swedish desolate island, I started compose arpeggios.
+A few years ago, on a Swedish desolate island, I started composing arpeggios.
 I don’t remember why, but I instantly felt they filled a void inside of me.
 And thinking back now I realize I’ve always been drawn to arpeggios in all forms.
 I remember being mesmerized by the melancholic notes of Philip Glass’ Koyaanisqatsi as an 11 year old boy – in the C-64 game Delta (and not realizing what it was until many years later).
 Or hearing Bach at the same age, again on a computer, but not knowing what it was.
 The arpeggios I wrote on that island later became the first Night Gestalt album.

-Arpeggios are simple, but they are also everything: melody, rhythm, sound, harmony and form – all at one note at the time.
+Arpeggios are simple, but they are also the essence of music: melody, rhythm, sound, harmony and form – all at one note at the time.
 I’ve been almost possessed with these ideas the last few years.
 I think about this music as a music that doesn’t need a listener (or creator).
 Music so simple and transparent that it’s unbreakable.
 This music doesn’t take you on a journey, it just exists, like a point with no surface or extension, floating in space now, then – and forever.
 It’s the music we need in our chaotic world.

 Music